soledadli/random-quotes-generator/README.md

+# Random Quotes Generator

+* The random quotes generator is built with React.JS.
+* The random background pictures are generated with [Unsplash Image API](https://unsplash.com/developers).
+* The random quotes are provided by [random-quotes package](https://www.npmjs.com/package/random-quotes).

+---
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).